BallAerospace/COSMOS/_docs_v5/gettingstarted.md

 - This tells COSMOS to look for a folder called BOB in config/targets.

   5..
 Now we need to configure how to communicate with BOB.
 BOB is acting as a TCP/IP server at 192.168.1.5 and is listening on port 8888.
 We tell COSMOS how to talk to it by adding the following snippet to config/tools/cmd_tlm_server/cmd_tlm_server.txt.
-See [System Configuration Guide](/docs/system):
+See [Plugin Configuration](/docs/v5/plugin):

 {% highlight bash %}
 INTERFACE BOB_INT tcpip_client_interface.rb 192.168.1.5 8888 8888 5.0 nil LENGTH 0 32 4
 TARGET BOB
 {% endhighlight %}

 - This tells COSMOS there is a new INTERFACE called BOB_INT that will connect as a TCP/IP client using the code in tcpip_client_interface.rb to address 192.168.1.5 using port 8888 for both reading and writing.
 It also has a write timeout of 5 seconds, reads will never timeout (nil).
 The TCP/IP stream will be interpreted using the COSMOS LENGTH protocol with the length field found at bit offset 0 with bit size of 32-bits and a value offset of 4 bytes (because the value in the length field does not include itself).
-For all the details on how to configure COSMOS interfaces please see the [Interface Guide](/docs/interfaces).
+For all the details on how to configure COSMOS interfaces please see the [Interface Guide](/docs/v5/interfaces).
 The TARGET BOB line tells COSMOS that it will receive telemetry from and send commands to BOB using the BOB_INT interface.

   6..
 COSMOS is now fully configured with everything needed to talk to our new target.
 Other things you might like to do at this point is define telemetry screens in config/targets/BOB/screens.
-See [Telemetry Screen Configuration](/docs/screens).
+See [Telemetry Screen Configuration](/docs/v5/screens).
 Configure LENGTH and CMD_ID as IGNORED_PARAMETER in config/targets/BOB/target.txt.

   7..
 That's all there is to it!
 In 14 lines of configuration we now have a fully configured system that is capable of connecting to, receiving telemetry from, sending commands to, displaying/graphing/logging data from our new target!